Skip to main content

 You are able to ascertain your vehicle's CO2 output level by entering your vehicle registration details into the Get Vehicle Information pages on the DVLA's website.

-Introducing these schemes aims to encourage the use of low-polluting vehicles and discourage the use of those that are more polluting.
+These schemes aim to encourage the use of low-polluting vehicles and discourage the use of those that are more polluting.

 The schemes aim to encourage those who park regularly in Westminster to think about their choices regarding vehicle use and ownership in terms of the type of vehicles they own and how polluting they are.
 Central London has had traditionally high levels of pollution.

-The cheapest charges in each of Westminster's parking zones will be lower than in the London Boroughs of Brent, Camden, Hammersmith and Fulham and in the City of London.
+The cheapest charges in each of Westminster's parking zones are lower than in the London Boroughs of Brent, Camden, Hammersmith and Fulham and in the City of London.

 Read our press release for our statement on emission-based parking charges.

-These changes mean that from Monday 8 April 2024, we have withdrawn the concession for electric vehicles and plug-in hybrids which enabled those vehicles to park up to the bay's maximum stay for a minimum 10-minute payment.
+From Monday 8 April 2024 we have withdrawn the pay-to-park concession for electric vehicles and plug-in hybrids which enabled those vehicles to park up to the bay's maximum stay for a minimum 10-minute payment in paid-for bays.

-Also, a new charging regime will apply for resident permits purchased or renewed starting Monday 3 June 2024.
-As well as the new charges, upon permit purchase or renewal from this date, each vehicle will require a separate permit, but we will allow individuals up to three permits each.
-However, extra charges will apply for a second and a third permit.
+From Monday 3 June 2024, upon permit purchase, change or renewal, each vehicle now requires a separate permit, but we allow individuals up to three permits each.
+However, extra charges apply for a second and a third permit.

 Public consultation

 The public consultation exercise ran from Thursday 25 January to Wednesday 14 February 2024.
-All comments, representations and objections received have been collated and presented to the City Council for consideration.
+All comments, representations and objections received were collated and presented to the City Council for consideration.
 The City Council’s consultation report, which includes all representations and objections received as part of the formal consultation and the Council’s consideration of those responses, is published below.
-All those who submitted a representation/objection will be sent a copy.
+All those who submitted a representation/objection have been sent a copy.

 The cabinet member's original decisions to approve the new charging schemes are published online.